 “I’ve tried explaining subtlety to him, really, I have,” Fritz said, shrugging in Quinn’s general direction.

-Alex shot out two tendrils, emerging from the floor, and wrapped them around Fritz’s wrists.
+Two tendrils emerged from the floor, and Alex wrapped them around Fritz’s wrists.
 “I don’t need subtlety, I can squish you like a bug.”

 Fritz leaned forward on the weight of the tendrils before lifting his hips up to deliver a kick to Alex’s torso.
 Alex didn’t even blink, barreling into him full speed, sending them both tumbling awkwardly to the ground.
 Quickly he contorted his limbs, confining Fritz in a wrestling hold.